sp80808/EchoChain/cline_docs/projectRoadmap.md

 - [ ] Implement runtime configurations for optimal performance.

 ### 2. Marketplace Pallet
-- [ ] Create a marketplace for data and services trading.
+- [x] Create a marketplace for data and services trading with commission functionality for audio pieces.
-- [ ] Implement transaction mechanisms and royalty distribution.
+- [x] Implement transaction mechanisms and royalty distribution.
-- [ ] Enable user interaction through a GUI.
+- [ ] Enable user interaction through a GUI for all marketplace features.

 ### 3. Compute Pallet
 - [ ] Develop a compute pallet for decentralized data processing.